Work with us to make the textile

 The Green Button addresses all companies that manufacture and/or sell textiles.

-The introductory phase of the Green Button began with the launch in September 2019 and will run until 30 June 2021.
+The introductory phase of the Green Button began with the launch in September 2019 and will run until the start of the Green Button Standard 2.0.

 The audit is efficient, involving as little red tape as possible